TimberZZ/payment-code-challenge/README.md

 2. It is a file-based database, which makes it easy to store and share databases across different systems.
 3. It is self-contained, which means that it does not require a separate server or daemon process to operate.

-Although it has drawbacks like can not support multi-thread, not suitable for large-scale, but in this application, this light-weight DB win the trade-off.
+Although it has drawbacks like can not support multi-thread, not suitable for large-scale, not secure for a payment system.
+But in this application, this light-weight DB win the trade-off.
 In this application, this embedded DB is easy to share and do not need much to be configured.
 That is the most reason I choose this DB.

+But in the real world payment system, we need to have strong consistency for our DB and we need to support transcations.
+For real world system, It's better to choose other relational Database such as MySql, PostgreSql, etc.